Tojikan/znz-roll20/docs/p1f-items.md

 ### Equippables ###

 Weapons and armor can be equipped.
 In order for players to use the weapons and gain the benefits of any armor, they must first equip it.
-Equipping is handled through the equip buttons on the character sheet.
-Players can quickly equip or unequip an item by pressing the Equip/Unequip buttons.
+Equipping and unequipping is handled through the equip/unequip buttons on the character sheet.

 ### Weapons ###

 If an item is a weapon, it will have certain fields.
-Please refer to the combat section for more information on what each field represents.
+Please refer to the (See [Weapon Fields]({{site.baseurl}}/p4a-weapon-fields.html) )for more information on what each field represents.
 It should be noted that any melee weapon can become a ranged weapon and any ranged weapon can become a melee weapon.

 ### Armor ###